HumanSignal/label-studio/docs/source/blog/AWS-Transcribe.md

 ```

 Run all together and create `tasks.json` to import to Label Studio:
+THIS APPEARS TO BE A SEPARATE PYTHON SCRIPT TO RUN SEPARATELY...
+WHY IS THAT?
+WHAT DOES IT RUN ON?
+THE OUTPUT OF THE LAST STEP?

 ```python
 import os